Your Gas Grill Is Likely Pretty Filthy — Here’s How to Clean It

 Keep this page bookmarked in case you need to refer back to it throughout the summer.
 Here’s how to clean a gas grill, in a handy step-by-step guide.

 “A clean grill is a well-functioning, well-performing grill,” says cookbook author and grilling expert Diane Morgan.
 “Follow the manufacturer’s instructions for cleaning the grill annually or semiannually — depending on how much you grill.”

-You don't want any unsafe buildup of grease in your grill, and you want to make sure that the gas can flow easily through the ports.
-No one wants any scary flareups or strange smells coming from their grill either.
+You don’t want any unsafe buildup of grease in your grill, and you want to make sure that the gas can flow easily through the ports.
+You do not want any scary flareups or strange smells coming from their grill!

 If you don’t have the original cleaning instructions that came with your grill, just follow our steps here!

 - Grill brush or other coarse cleaning brush

 - Gather your cleaning supplies: You might want gloves, and you’ll definitely need a grill brush or other cleaning brush, cleaning rags or paper towels, a bristle brush or putty knife, and soap and water.

 - Turn off the gas supply: Make sure the gas supply is turned off, or you can also detach the gas tank from the grill.